 4. Supplemental Work

-Supplemental work can also help in case your investments have a downtime.
+Extra work can also help in case your investments have downtime.
 We do not think too often of bad market swings, but they happen.

-If you are working part-time you are able to continue to support yourself even when your investments are down.
+If you are working part-time, you can continue to support yourself even when your investments are down.

 5. Freedom for Projects